 It’s the series baseball fans have been anxiously awaiting since Opening Day and it begins Saturday, October 13th at Fenway Park.
 We have all the info you need for the ALCS including the series price, schedule, statistical comparisons, and our prediction for which team will advance to the World Series.

-Astros vs Red Sox ALCS Odds at Bovada
+Astros vs Red Sox ALCS Odds

 It should come as no surprise the Astros are heavily favored after they thoroughly dismantled the Indians in the ALDS.
 Houston outscored Cleveland 21-6 during their three-game series and set or matched a number of records in the process.
 Gerrit Cole became just the second pitcher in postseason history with 12 strikeouts and no walks in a single game, the Astros broke an American League record by hitting a home run in their 12th consecutive postseason game, and George Springer hit his eighth dinger in nine postseason games, tying him with Reggie Jackson, Jim Thome, and Carlos Beltran for the most homers over that same period.